Viralmaniar/PeekABoo/README.md

 # My Windows machine do not have Python installed, what should I do?

+- Download an exe from the release section of the Github along with PowerShell files available [here](https://github.com/Viralmaniar/PeekABoo/releases) or do it on your own using PyInstaller after reviewing the source code.

 - Compile `peekaboo.py` into an executable using [Pyinstaller](https://github.com/pyinstaller/pyinstaller)

 - PyInstaller is available on PyPI.
 You can install it through pip: